josdem/hugo/content/techtalk/android/firebase_remote_config.md

 +++

-[Firebase Remote Config](https://firebase.google.com/docs/remote-config/) is a Google cloud service that lets you change the behavior and appearance of your app without rebuild.
-In this technical post we will cover the basic configuration in an Android application in order to change the REST API to override environments (QA and Production).
+[Firebase Remote Config](https://firebase.google.com/docs/remote-config/) is a Google cloud service that lets you change the behavior of your app without rebuild, it gives you the ability to define key/value parameters using [Google Firebase Console](https://console.firebase.google.com), then in your app you can fetch those values and use them as you need.
+In this technical post we will cover the basic configuration in an Android application in order to change the REST API to override environment parameters such as QA and Production.

 The first thing you have to do is to add Firebase Remote Config to your `build.gradle` file.